Our Wonderful Clergy

 In retirement, I have ministered as one of the adjunct clergy through St. Philip’s Parish in Brevard, now caring for the Episcopal residents of College Walk Senior Living with a monthly Holy Eucharist.

 THE REV. ANN HOPE FRANKLIN, ADJUNCT CLERGY/PASTORAL ASSOCIATE

 Born and raised in Mount Airy, NC, I was active in both parish and civic life while growing up.
 As an adult, I moved with my two children to the Detroit area, where I worked in marketing for Bell Telephone for nearly 20 years, until going to seminary in Cambridge, MA.
 I attended Episcopal Divinity School while working in the school’s development office.
 After receiving my M. Div. and Doctor of Ministry degrees, I became rector of the Church of the Good Shepherd in Watertown, MA, and remained there for 18 years; served as Dean of the Alewife Deanery for six years; and continued my work at the seminary on a part-time basis.

 After retirement in 2010 we moved to Brevard, returning to my beloved Blue Ridge Mountains and joining St. Philip’s Episcopal Church.

-THE REV. G. KENNETH (KEN) G. HENRY, ADJUNCT CLERGY
+THE REV. Richard Kunz, ADJUNCT CLERGY

 THE REV. BILL LIVINGSTON, ADJUNCT CLERGY